Monthly Challenge for October 2022: It's Hacktoberfest! Participate in open source, learn, and have fun!

 The 2022 Hacktoberfest!

-They will be paired with a mentee (contributor or maintainer).
+A mentor will be paired with a mentee (contributor or maintainer).
 They provide support either on Slack, during a 1:1, a pairing session, or whatever works best for the team!

 How to Participate